kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/how/translate.md

-These are the steps to follow to begin contributing translated content to {{ formal_name }}.

 ### Getting started with translating

-To get started, you need let us know you're interested in translating so we can add you to the Weblate translation team.
-The first step is ensure you have an account on [Weblate](https://hosted.weblate.org).
-[Create a new account](https://hosted.weblate.org/accounts/register/) if you don't currently have one.
+If you'd like to contribute to BeeWare's translation efforts, you'll need an account on [Weblate](https://hosted.weblate.org).
+[Create a new account](https://hosted.weblate.org/accounts/register/) if you don't currently have one; then let us know you're interested in helping out with translations.

 There are two options for letting us know that you'd like to help out with translations:

-* If you're on Discord, join the [BeeWare server](https://beeware.org/bee/chat/), and head to the #translations channel.
+* If you're on Discord, join the [BeeWare server](https://beeware.org/bee/chat/), and head to the `#translations` channel.
 * If you're not on Discord, you can create a new issue on the {{ formal_name }} repository.

 In both cases, leave a message including the following information: